seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Which some did die to look on: and all this--
 It wounds thine honour that I speak it now--
 Was borne so like a soldier, that thy cheek
-So much as lank'd not.
+So much as lank'd not. /

 **LEPIDUS**
-'Tis pity of him.
+/ 'Tis pity of him.

 **OCTAVIUS CAESAR**
 Let his shames quickly
 Drive him to Rome: 'tis time we twain
 Did show ourselves i' the field; and to that end
 Assemble we immediate council: Pompey
-Thrives in our idleness.
+Thrives in our idleness. /

 **LEPIDUS**
-To-morrow, Caesar,
+/ Tomorrow, Caesar,
 I shall be furnish'd to inform you rightly
 Both what by sea and land I can be able
-To front this present time.
+To front this present time. /

 **OCTAVIUS CAESAR**
-Till which encounter,
+/ Till which encounter,
 It is my business too.
 Farewell.

 **LEPIDUS**
 Farewell, my lord: what you shall know meantime
 Of stirs abroad, I shall beseech you, sir,
-To let me be partaker.
+To let me be partaker. /

 **OCTAVIUS CAESAR**
-Doubt not, sir;
+/ Doubt not, sir;
 I knew it for my bond.

 *Exeunt*